 "My report, as I expected, is a negative one," said Holmes.
-"I have seen Forbes, and I have seen your uncle, and I have set

-Purchase the entire Coradella Collegiate Bookshelf on CD at http://collegebookshelf.net one or two trains of inquiry upon foot which may lead to something."
+"I have seen Forbes, and I have seen your uncle, and I have set one or two trains of inquiry upon foot which may lead to something."
 "You have not lost heart, then?"
 "By no means."
 "God bless you for saying that!" cried Miss Harrison.
 "If we keep our courage and our patience the truth must come out."
 "We have more to tell you than you have for us," said Phelps, reseating himself upon the couch.

 "I hoped you might have something."

 "Yes, we have had an adventure during the night, and one which might have proved to be a serious one."
 His expression grew very grave as he spoke, and a look of something akin to fear sprang up in his eyes.
 "Do you know," said he, "that I begin to believe that I am the unconscious centre of some monstrous conspiracy, and that my life is aimed at as well as my honor?"

 "Ah!" cried Holmes.